TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 1/2 Kings 1.5.md

 ---

-And the messengers returned unto him, and he said unto them, Why is it that ye are returned?
+The messengers returned to him, and he said to them, "Why is it that you have returned?"